 Introduction:

-Fingerprint identification is one of the most important evidence or tool because of their uniqueness.
-It is used by the criminal investigators from centuries.
-Fingerprints of a person’s do not change with time.
-There are lots of important of fingerprints in forensics / Criminal Investigation.
-It help investigators to link one crime scene to another involving the same person.
-Fingerprint also used to track a criminal’s record so that their history of crime or proceedings can be found easily.
+Fingerprint identification is one of the most important tools of evidence because of its uniqueness.
+It has been used by criminal investigators for centuries.
+Fingerprints of a people do not change with time.
+There are lots of important uses of fingerprints in forensics / Criminal Investigation.
+It helps investigators to link one crime scene to another involving the same person.
+Fingerprints are also used to track a criminal’s record so that their history of crime or proceedings can be found easily.

-Once convicted, their fingerprints are all stored in government data which becomes problematic for some petty criminals as they cannot work or live because of their criminal record.
-In that case some governments also offer pardons which make their life easier by removing their profile from the main system that means from a public perspective, criminal conviction no longer exists.
+Once convicted, their fingerprints are all stored in government data, which becomes problematic for some petty criminals as they cannot work or live because of their criminal record.
+In that case, some governments also offer pardons, which make their life easier by removing their profile from the main system, which means from a public perspective, the criminal conviction no longer exists.
 A pardon is a decision by the government to relieve a person of some or all of the legal penalties of a criminal conviction.
-This is also done by some third parties (Such as; nationalpardon) which helps people to live normally.
-Accepting a pardon may be interpreted as an admission of guilt in some jurisdictions; in such situations, the offer is turned down.

-Some of importance of fingerprints are given below to know why are they actually used 👇:
+Some of the important uses of fingerprints are given below to know why they are actually used 👇:

 🕴Fingerprints offer a reliable means of personal identification.